 The division must include information on its report card regarding the performance of various subgroups against Annual Measurable Objectives (AMOs).
 View the division's report card through the Virginia Department of Education website.

-Each division must notify parents, employees and other building occupants about asbestos inspections, response actions, and post-response action activities.
+Each school division must annually notify parents, employees and other building occupants about asbestos inspections, response actions, and post-response action activities, including periodic reinspection and surveillance activities that are planned or in progress.
 View the division's 2015-16 Asbestos Notification.

 Availability of School Division Policies and Regulations

-Each division must make an annual announcement advising the public that current copies of all division policies and regulations are available on the division's website.
-The announcement also should state that printed copies of school division policies and regulations are available to citizens who do not have online access.
-Copies of the division's policies are available online through our School Board website or at the city libraries, school division offices, and each of our schools.
-Prior to the start of each school year, the school division publishes general information about our School Board, including the availability of policies, in the School Year Calendar.
+Each division must make an annual announcement at the beginning of the school year advising the public that current copies of all division policies and regulations are available on the division’s website.
+The announcement should also state that printed copies of school division policies and regulations are available to citizens who do not have online access.
 Refer to School Board Policy BFB, Board Policy Manual.

-Upon approval of the school division's budget by the appropriating body every year, the school board must publish the approved annual budget on the division's website.
+Upon approval of the school division’s budget by the appropriating body every year, the school board must publish the approved annual budget, in line item form, including the estimated required local match, on the division’s website.
+The document must also be made available in hard copy as needed for citizens for inspection.
 The school division's 2015-16 Adopted Budget, along with associated documents and presentations, can be accessed through the 2015-16 Budget & Financial Reporting site.

 Code of Student Conduct, Compulsory Attendance Law, Parental Responsibility and Involvement

-Each division must supply parents of each enrolled student a notice of the requirements regarding parental responsibility and involvement, a copy of the division's standards of student conduct, and a copy of the compulsory school attendance law and the enforcement procedures and policies adopted by the school board.
+Within one calendar month of the opening of school, each division must, simultaneously with any other materials customarily distributed at that time, send to the parents of each enrolled student: a notice of the requirements of Va.
+Code regarding parental responsibility and involvement; a copy of the school division's standards of student conduct; and a copy of the compulsory school attendance law and the enforcement procedures and policies adopted by the school board.
+Each parent must sign and return to the student’s school a statement acknowledging the receipt of the above materials and each school must maintain records of such signed statements.
+The materials sent to parents must include a notice that by signing the statement of receipt, parents expressly reserve their rights protected by the constitutions or laws of the United States or the Commonwealth and that parents have the right to express disagreement with a school's or school division's policies or decisions.
 View the 2015-16 Student Code of Responsible Ethics (SCORE).
 The document is also available en español.
 SCORE is made available for at the start of each school year and includes excerpts from School Board policies as well as the Code of Virginia.

 Cost per Pupil

 The superintendent must prepare and distribute notification of the estimated average per pupil cost for public education in the division for the upcoming school year.
-The notice also must include actual per pupil state and local education expenditures for the previous school year.
+The notice must also include actual per pupil state and local education expenditures for the previous school year.
+The notice may include federal funds spent for public education in the division.
+The notice shall be made available in a form provided by DOE and published on the school division’s website or in hard copy on request.
+The notice should be printed on a form prescribed by the Board of Education and distributed to school divisions for publication.
 Refer to School Board Policy DIA, Reporting Per Pupil Costs (page 12).

-Parents must be notified regarding the academic and career guidance and personal/social counseling programs that are available to their children, including procedures by which parents may limit their child's participation in such programs.
-View our counseling curriculum online.
+Parents must be notified annually regarding the academic and career guidance and personal/social counseling programs which are available to their children.
+The notification must include the purpose and general description of the programs, information regarding ways parents may review materials to be used in guidance and counseling programs at their child's school and information about the procedures by which parents may limit their child's participation in such programs.
 Refer to School Board Policy IJ, Guidance and Counseling Program (page 47).

 Credits Required for Graduation

-Each division must notify the parents of rising juniors and seniors of the number of credits and subject area requirements necessary for graduation pursuant to the standards for accreditation.
+Each division must notify the parents of rising eleventh and twelfth grade students of requirements for graduation pursuant to the standards for accreditation, and requirements that have yet to be completed by the individual student for graduation.
 The counseling office at each Richmond City high school addresses this requirement on an individual student basis.
 Refer to School Board Policy IKF, Standards of Learning Tests and Graduation Requirements (page 43).

-Further, the division must notify parents of students with disabilities who have an Individualized Education Program (IEP) and who fail to meet the requirements for graduation of the student's right to a free and appropriate education to age 21.
-The division also must notify parents of students who fail to meet the requirements for graduation and who have not reached 20 years of age on or before August 1 of the school year of the right to a free public education.
+The division must notify parents of students with disabilities who have an IEP and who fail to meet the graduation requirements of the student's right to a free and appropriate education to age 21, inclusive.
+The division must notify parents of students who fail to graduate or to achieve graduation requirements as provided in the standards for accreditation and who have not reached 20 years of age on or before August 1st of the school year of the right to a free public education.
+If the student is one for whom English is a second language, the division will notify the parent of the student's opportunity for a free public education in accordance with Va.
+Code.
 Refer to School Board Policy IAA, Notification of Learning Objectives.

 Dual Enrollment, Advanced Placement Classes, and Special Programs